kubernetes/community/contributors/design-proposals/raw-block-pv.md

 Note: the container runtime doesn't require a priviledged pod to enable the device as RWX (RMW).

-The runtime option would be placed in the DeviceInfo as such: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "rmw"}) for RWO
+The runtime option would be placed in the DeviceInfo as such: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "rmw"})

-The implemenation plan would be to rename the current makeDevices ot makeGPUDevices and create a seperate function to add the raw block devices to the option array to be passed to the container runtime.
+The implemenation plan would be to rename the current makeDevices to makeGPUDevices and create a seperate function to add the raw block devices to the option array to be passed to the container runtime.
 This would interate on the paths passed in for the pod/container.

+Since the future of this in Kubernetes for GPUs and other plugable devices is migrating to a device plugin architecture, there are still differentiating components of storage that are enough to not to enforce alignment to their convention.
+Two factors when considering the usage of device plugins center around discoverability and topology of devices.
+Since neither of these are requirements for using raw block devices, the legacy method of populating the devices and appending it to the device array is sufficient.

 # Implementation Plan, Features & Milesones